DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 ### 4. Set non-breakable spaces

 `&nbsp;` is the HTML sign for "non-breakable space" and can be used in markdown as well.
-If the space is not set non-breakable, then a punctuation sign like ":" or ";" could be separated from the previous word and moved to the next line, which is incorrect.
+If the space is not set non-breakable, then a punctuation mark like ":" or ";" could be separated from the previous word and moved to the next line, which is incorrect.
 ```diff
 - Using ARIA: a practical guide (...)
 + Using ARIA&nbsp;: un guide pratique (...)